Choosing Employee Health Benefits

 Choose Premiums You Can Afford

-Although nine out of 10 Americans auto-enroll and keep the same benefits every year, take time to ask your employer or insurance agent questions and verify the exact coverage you want.
+Although nine out of 10 Americans auto-enroll and keep the same benefits every year, take time to ask your employer or insurance agent questions and verify the exact coverage you want; you can also ask your agent for help.
 You'll be glad you did.

 Need insurance for You, Your Family or Your Business?